Japhilko/GeoData/README.md

 GeoData
 =======

 This repo encloses my research with R on statistics and geodata.

-I will upload upload bit by bit things here.
+And my package on downloading and process information from [OpenStreetMap](http://www.openstreetmap.de/).